itumejia/Dogbook/README.md

 * Main feed
    * 3. See a timeline feed with posts of other dogs
    * 6. Like posts
+   * 13. Pinch to scale a photo in timeline
 * Profile Details
    * 5. See a detail screen of a user (dog profile) when the username is clicked in a post
    * 8. Follow other accounts